-- (a) the equal-rights protections of the Privileges and Immunities Clause of the Indiana Constitution (Art.
+- 79. Plaintiffs challenge the RFRA Exclusion, id. at § 34-13-9-0.7, and its Exceptions, id. at 34-13-9-7.5, as unconstitutional, as applied and facially, for violating - (a) the equal-rights protections of the Privileges and Immunities Clause of the Indiana Constitution (Art.
 1, § 23) and the Equal Protection Clause of the U.S. Constitution (Amend.
 XIV); - (b) the free thought, speech, association, and expressive-association protections of the Freedom of Thought and Speech Clause of the Indiana Constitution (Art.
 1, § 9) and the Free Speech Clause of the U.S. Constitution (Amend.
-I); - the religious-liberty protections of the Freedom of Religion Clauses of the Indiana Constitution (Art.
+I); - (c) the religious-liberty protections of the Freedom of Religion Clauses of the Indiana Constitution (Art.
 1 §§ 2, 3, and 4) and the Free Exercise Clause of U.S. Constitution (Amend.
 I); - (d) the no-government-favoritism-in-religion protections of the No Preference Clause of the Indiana Constitution (Art.
-1, § 4) and the No Establishment Clause of the U.S.
+1, § 4) and the No Establishment Clause of the U.S. Constitution (Amend.

-Constitution (Amend.
 I); - (e) the substantive-due-process protection of the Indiana Constitution (Art.
 1, § 12) and the Due Process Clause of the U.S. Constitution (Amend.
-XIV); and - (f) the no-unconstitutional-condition protection of the Indiana Constitution and the U.S. Constitution. - 104.
+XIV); and - (f) the no-unconstitutional-condition protection of the Indiana Constitution and the U.S. Constitution. - 80.
 Plaintiffs also challenge the terms "nonprofit religious organization or society" in the Exceptions, Ind.
 Code § 34-13-9-7.5(1), as applied and facially, for violating the no-vagueness protections (a) in the free-speech protections in the Freedom of Thought and Speech Clause of the Indiana Constitution (Art.
-1, § 9) and the Free Speech Clause of the U.S. Constitution (Amend.
+1, § 9) and the Free Speech Clause of the U.S. Constitution

+(Amend.
 I) and (b) in the due-process protections in the Indiana Constitution (Art 1, § 12) and the Due Process Clause of the U.S. Constitution (Amend.
+XIV).
-XIV). - 105.
-Regarding equal-rights protections, see supra ¶103(a), Plaintiffs' rights are protected by both the state and federal constitutions.

-106. Preliminarily, Plaintiffs note the highly unusual manner in which the legislature first granted heightened religious-free-exercise protection to all religious "persons" in RFRA, then withdrew that protection from some persons and activities in the Exclusion and Exceptions.
-12
+- 81. Regarding equal-rights protections, see supra ¶79(a), Plaintiffs' rights are protected by both the state and federal constitutions. - 82.
+Preliminarily, Plaintiffs note the highly unusual manner in which the legislature first granted heightened religious-free-exercise protection to all religious "persons" in RFRA, then withdrew that protection from some persons and activities in the Exclusion and Exceptions.
 This differs markedly from the usual approach of enacting a law that imposes nondiscrimination duties with some exceptions.
-13 Unlike in the latter situation (duties imposed with exceptions), the former situation (RFRA followed by Exclusion and Exceptions) extended a benefit broadly then stripped that benefit from many persons and activities needing the benefit.
+Unlike in the latter situation (duties imposed with exceptions), the former situation (RFRA followed by Exclusion and Exceptions) extended a benefit broadly then stripped that benefit from many persons and activities needing the benefit.
 Such an approach obviously triggers equal-rights protections, requiring special justification by the government.
-Plaintiffs stand currently stripped of that heightened protection, and the government bears the heavy burden of justifying the withdrawal of that protection under strict scrutiny because fundamental rights are involved.
+Plaintiffs stand currently stripped of that heightened protection, and the government bears the heavy burden of justifying the withdrawal of that protection under strict scrutiny because fundamental